-Karl Triebe once again got City’s cricket season off to a flyer, starring with the ball in hand.
+Karl Triebe once again got City’s cricket season off to a flyer, starring with the ball in hand in his side’s 78-run win over Ex-Services.
 He took 9-20 in round one last season against the Barbarians and in Saturday’s opener against Ex-Services nabbed 6-6.

 Servies captain John Elliot made decision to bowl first and it looked promising as Josh Targett claimed the scalps of City’s top three.